sair-lab/flax/README.md

 (Note: Rendering on the RTX 4090 GPU currently supports only 10×10 and 12×12 maps.
 Scaling up to a 15×15 map requires a 3×3 warehouse configuration; however, rendering the full scene sometimes exceeds the available GPU memory.)

 <img src="figs/mazenamo_isaacsim_example.gif" width="95%"/>

+# Additional Domains
+We also included two more challenging domains to generalizability of our Flax.
+Difficult Logistics: Challenging version of classic Logistics.
+Sokomind Plus: Challenging version of classic Sokoban.

 # Code base
 Parts of this repository are derived from https://github.com/tomsilver/ploi and https://github.com/tomsilver/pddlgym.
 Many thanks to the original authors for sharing their code.